FALL CONFERENCE — TAEA

 Workshop Artist: Kelsey Duncan

-During this hands-on workshop participants will explore the process of making slab-built platters utilizing a bisque-fired slump mold.
-This process allows for precise creation and reproduction without requiring the use of a potters wheel.
-Additionally, participants will be guided through various methods of transferring pattern and imagery onto clay forms using screen-printed glaze imagery and stencils that will be provided.
+During this hands-on workshop, participants will explore the process of making slab-built platters using a bisque-fired slump mold.
+This process allows for precise creation and reproduction without requiring the use of a potter’s wheel.
+Additionally, participants will be guided through various methods of transferring patterns and imagery onto clay forms using screen-printed glaze imagery and stencils that will be provided.
 These are serving vessels as much as they are display objects.
-In essence, this is a clay as canvas exercise where 3-dimensional form provides a framework for complex surface design.
+In essence, this is a clay-as-canvas exercise where a 3-dimensional form provides a framework for complex surface design.

 ONLY OFFERED SATURDAY